1. How do I file a complaint about a lawyer?

 3. What should I expect after I provide information about a lawyer?

-You will receive a letter acknowledging that we have received your information and periodic updates on the status of the matter.
+You will receive a letter acknowledging that we have received your information and updates on the status of the matter.

 4. What happens if I disagree with a decision made during intake or assessment?

 You have 30 days to appeal.

 5. How does early intervention improve lawyer service?

 Early Intervention is a proactive and collaborative approach that supports increased lawyer competence and the improved delivery of legal services to all Albertans.We provide resources and programs to help lawyers achieve reasonable standards of professional and ethical conduct.
 Part of the process may involve working with you and the lawyer to get things back on track through resolution.We may work with a lawyer for a period of several months – or longer – with the file remaining open until the lawyer completes the recommended program(s).
 We have follow-up protocols in place to ensure lawyers are managing these issues on an ongoing basis.

 If this supportive approach is ineffective, matters may be directed to the discipline process.

 6. Is lawyer participation in early intervention mandatory?